Explore Intriguing 15+ Vanuatu Facts: What You Need to Know

 One of the most interesting Vanuatu facts is that Vanuatu has 9 active volcanoes among its 83 islands.
 This count doesn’t even include the numerous active underwater volcanoes in the surrounding seas.
 Among these volcanic marvels, Mount Yasur on Tanna Island is the most easily accessible active volcano globally.
 A trip to Vanuatu would be complete with immersing yourself in this awe-inspiring natural spectacle.

-Mount Yasur - Facts On Vanuatu
+Mount Yasur - Facts on Vanuatu

 Mount Yasur – Image From Shutterstock